AlexOsokin97/Titanic_casuality_proj/README.md

 * **Used over 1000 samples of Titanic passanger's information from Kaggle**
 * **Cleaned the original datasets and created new ones and applied them in data analysis and model training**
 * **Built models using Logistic Regression, SVM, RandomForest Classifier and K-NN algorithms to predict if a passanger Survived/Died and  compared their preformance and used the best one to fill the missing "Survived" values**
-* **used standardization to eliminate bias/variance influence on the classification algorithms**
+* **Used standardization to eliminate bias/variance influence on the classification algorithms**

 ## File Description:
 * ***Data Analysis [Directory]:*** Contains the datasets used for data analysis and the jupyter notebook file